itskalyaniongithub/VrindaStore_Excel/README.md

 # VrindaStore_Excel
-We try to analyse and sole vrinda store business problem using Excel.
+We try to analyse and solve vrinda store business problem using Excel.